yukikitayama/machine-learning/note/linear_algebra.md

   - `Full-rank` if the determinant of a matrix is not 0.
 - Avoid calculating matrix inverse whenever possible especially when a matrix is large, because of computer rounding error
+- Inverse of `diagonal matrix`
+  - Diagonal elements are individually reciprocated.

 ### 2x2 Matrix Inverse